benms11/Projects/README.md

 # Projects
-Learning more programming one day at a time.
 Here are some of the projects I've been working on:

 1) My first project is about Boston Airbnbs.
 I analyzed an InsideAirbnb.com dataset with Pandas & Matplotlib to gain some insight into the Boston Airbnb market.
 First I cleaned the data by eliminating the columns I didn't need, then I came up with some research questions and used Pandas to visualize and explore the listing data.
 Finally, I brought in parallel datasets from Chicago and New York City for comparison.
 Among other conclusions, I found that Boston is far and away the most expensive for Airbnbs out of the three cities.